saoudrizwan/Disk/README.md

 ## Compatibility

-Disk requires **iOS 9+** and is compatible with projects using at least **Swift 4.0**.
+Disk requires **iOS 9+** and is compatible with projects using **Swift 4.0** and above.
 Therefore you must use at least Xcode 9 when working with Disk.

 ## Installation